ktorio/ktor-documentation/topics/Engines.md

 * `ktor-server-tomcat`
 * `ktor-server-cio`

-For example, you can add a Netty artifact in the following ways:
+For example, you can add the Netty artifact in the following ways:

 <tabs>
     <tab title="Gradle (Groovy)">